-Spatial audio is great, but it only works if the source material is multi-channel audio.
-Thankfully, Apple’s Spatialize Stereo feature can place any stereo audio mix in a virtual spatial audio environment around you.
-Follow along as we show you how to use spatialized stereo.
+Spatial audio is great, but it only works if the source material is a multi-channel audio.
+Thankfully, Apple’s spatialize stereo feature can place any stereo audio mix in a virtual spatial audio environment around you.
+Here’s how to use this feature.

 How to spatialize stereo for 3D-like sound on Apple devices

-You can toggle the Spatialize Stereo feature on iPhone and iPad with iOS 15, and your Mac powered by Apple silicon and running the macOS 12 Monterey software or later.
+You can toggle the spatialize stereo feature on iPhone and iPad with iOS 15, as well as on your Mac powered by Apple silicon and running the macOS 12 Monterey software or later.
 You will also need either the AirPods Pro earbuds or the AirPods Max headphones to use the feature.
 Watch: AirPods Max tips and tricks

-To spatialize stereo content for a richer soundscape on your iPhone or iPad, you must press and hold the volume control in iOS Control Center to reveal a hidden toggle.
+To spatialize stereo content for a richer soundscape on your iPhone or iPad, press and hold the volume control in iOS Control Center to reveal a hidden toggle.

 - Put on your AirPods Pro or AirPods Max.